RV roof leaks are a continual fear for recreational vehicle owners, as the damage water can cause is often expensive and time-consuming to fix.

-If you love to camp in hot, sunny locations, investing a few more dollars upgrading to the Part 2 Dicor rubber roof coating with the MicroCells is worth it.
+If you love to camp in hot, sunny locations, investing a few more dollars in upgrading to the Part 2 Dicor rubber roof coating with the MicroCells is worth it.

-You apply this coating much like ordinary paint with a roller and tray, and the product dries and cures quickly.
+You apply this coating like ordinary paint with a roller and tray, and the product dries and cures quickly.